 Tips for Taking the First Step to Alcohol Recovery

 The first step of addiction treatment is recognizing that alcohol is causing problems in your life.
 Denial is very powerful, and you may have spent months or years convincing yourself that everything is fine despite your drinking habits.
 It’s painful to look at what your life is like because of alcohol, but it’s worth taking an honest inventory to motivate yourself to take that first step of addiction recovery.
 Don’t despair if you don’t like what you see when you take an honest look at your life.
 Instead, have hope.
-Recovery is possible and hundreds of thousands of people recover from alcohol addiction every single year.
+Recovery is possible, and hundreds of thousands of people recover from alcohol addiction every single year.
 This year could be yours.
 Are you ready?

-Many alcoholics drink to self-medicate or to numb their feelings.
-Stress, anxiety and depression are common motivations for someone to pick up a drink.
+Many alcoholics drink to self-medicate or numb their feelings.
+Stress, anxiety, and depression are common motivations for someone to pick up a drink.
 But when you numb your feelings, you don’t just numb the negative ones; you also numb the good.
 When was the last time you truly cared about your life and felt motivated to improve it?
 Do you remember what it feels like to be satisfied with your job and to look forward to spending time with your family and friends?
-It may be hard to find those feelings right now, but you are capable of experiencing joy, contentment and satisfaction on a regular basis without the use of alcohol.
-In fact, you’ve experienced it many times in the past, but perhaps took it for granted.
+It may be hard to find those feelings right now, but you are capable of experiencing joy, contentment, and satisfaction on a regular basis without the use of alcohol.
+In fact, you’ve experienced it many times in the past but perhaps took it for granted.
 We truly appreciate things once we lose them, and you’ll cherish every sober moment in recovery when you feel proud and happy with the direction of your life.

+When was the last time you had fun sober?
 You don’t need to give yourself an artificial high in order to have fun.
 Are you ready to find joy in the little things once again?
 That can happen every day when you are in recovery and in touch with your emotions once again.